ericauld/cutlass/media/docs/gemm_api_3x.md

 struct KernelTmaWarpSpecializedPingpong { };
 struct KernelTmaWarpSpecializedCooperative { };
 ```
+EA: How can I better understand the content of these?

 - A single kernel schedule can support multiple mainloop implementations.
 For
 example, `KernelMultistage` can be composed with many different mainloop